 6752 Weymouth Rd., Mays Landing

-You can tube, canoe or kayak at Winding River on your choice of a 2-, 3-, 5- or 6-hour self-guided trip, with daily departures from 9 am – 2:45 pm.
-If you need equipment, we rent canoes, kayaks and tubes, as well as providing convenient transportation.
-Equipment rental is available so you can spend a fund day exploring the beauty of the Egg Harbor River and the peaceful surrounding forests.
+You can tube, canoe or kayak at Winding River on your choice of a 2-, 3-, 5- or 6-hour self-guided trip.
+If you need equipment, they rent canoes, kayaks and tubes for your trek along the Egg Harbor River, and they also provide convenient transportation.
 At the end of the day you can enjoy a campsite or cabin along with a heated swimming pool.

 Tubing in Pennsylvania